llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 We **wish** to support Clang modules and standard C++ modules at the same time, but the mixing them together is not well used/tested yet.
-Please file new github issues as you find interoperability problems.
+Please file new GitHub issues as you find interoperability problems.